kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PQL lets you define predictive problems by specifying:

 1. **The target expression:** Declares the value or aggregate the model should predict
-1. **The entity specification:** Specified the single ID or list of IDs to predict for
+1. **The entity specification:** Specifies the entities to predict for
 1. **Optional entity filters:** Filters which historical entities are used as in-context learning examples

 The basic structure of a predictive query is: